avalonv/reCBZ/README.md

 Use `--help` or see the [Wiki](https://github.com/avalonv/reCBZ/wiki) for a list options and ebook profiles.

-Default values for most options can be changed in `defaults.toml`
+Default values for most options can be modified in `defaults.toml`

 ## Examples